-14 A lineage that David James traces in Morrison and Coetzee from late-Beckett.
+14 A lineage that David James traces in Morrison and Coetzee from late Beckett.
 David James, Modernist Futures: Innovation and Inheritance in the Contemporary Novel (New York: Cambridge University Press, 2012), 22.

-prose in this novel has, as Cowart puts it, a style indebted to a "modernist aesthetic that married a high standard of economy to new representational challenges."
+imperceptibly ajar," the prose in this novel has, as Cowart puts it, a style indebted to a "modernist aesthetic that married a high standard of economy to new representational challenges."
 This can be seen in the novel's focus on the (in)visible, but also in its rhythm and tone, from the very beginning: "There was a man standing against the north wall, barely visible.
 People entered in twos and threes and they stood in the dark and looked at the screen and then they left."
-Another instance of this follows shortly after: "The guard was here to be unseen."
-Although DeLillo's works have always had this propensity to experiment with staccato, interjected forms - one recalls the memorable mid-sentence "Mastercard, Visa, American Express" in White Noise - and have also frequently held sway for their uncanny ability to replicate conversational dynamics through cross-purpose, dis-integrated dialogue, Point Omega nonetheless seems extreme in its retreat to "modernist" economy (as Cowart frames it), even explicitly offering up a high-modernist maximalist reference point at one moment with the Molly Bloom-esque phrasing of "I said yes . . .
-I said yes . . .
+16 Another instance of this follows shortly after: "The guard was here to be unseen."17 Although DeLillo's works have always had this propensity to experiment with staccato, interjected forms - one recalls the memorable mid-sentence "Mastercard, Visa, American Express" in White Noise 18 - and have also frequently held sway for their uncanny ability to replicate conversational dynamics through cross-purpose, disintegrated dialogue, Point Omega nonetheless seems extreme in its retreat to "modernist" economy (as Cowart frames it), even explicitly offering up a high-modernist maximalist reference point at one moment with the Molly Bloom-esque phrasing of "I said yes ...
+I said yes ...
 I said yes."
+19

-Where James' argument of a re-inscription of modernist practice falls a little short, though, and especially so when reading DeLillo, is in his somewhat scathing references to "postmodernism" as a catch-all term for "politically abortive metafiction."
-Certainly, it is true that some forms of "postmodern" fiction could fall into this bracket and that DeLillo's brand of postmodernism is characterised, at least in part, by metafictional strategies.
-However, far from being politically abortive, metafiction is also a critical distancing apparatus that can be seen in affinity with Brecht's verfremdungseffekt; at once a modernist legacy and concurrently a socio-political and ethical practice framed through a direct terminological link to Marx's theory of entfremdung.
-This is
+Where James's argument of a reinscription of modernist practice falls a little short, though, and especially so when reading DeLillo, is in his somewhat scathing references to "postmodernism" as a catchall term for "politically abortive metafiction."20 Certainly, it is true that some forms of "postmodern" fiction could fall into this bracket and that DeLillo's brand of postmodernism is characterized, at least in part, by metafictional strategies.21 However, far from being politically abortive, metafiction is also a critical distancing apparatus that can be seen in affinity with Brecht's Verfremdungseffekt; at once a modernist legacy and concurrently a sociopolitical and ethical practice framed through a direct terminological link to Marx's theory of Entfremdung.22 This is important for the line that I am going